-When selling a property, the fees can be anywhere from 1% to 3% of the achieved sale price.
+When selling a property, the fees can be anywhere from 1% to 3% of the achieved sale price depending on the marketing budget of the agent.
 This changes from area to area.
 Before signing the contract, make sure that the fee is based on the achieved price, not the listing price (the price you put your house on the market for).